Lloyds Bank Foundation for England & Wales

 • Ajneet Jassey, Laura Needham, and Jayne Opperman from Lloyds Banking Group

-Leadership Philosophy: Matt Hyde emphasizes building long-term, constructive relationships with funded charities.
+Leadership Philosophy: Matt Hyde emphasises building long-term, constructive relationships with funded charities.
 The Foundation's Chief Executive personally signs all rejection letters and often encourages charities to reapply.
 As Hyde notes: “The needs and aspirations of people drive their work.
 They strengthen the small and local charities that support them and the communities they live in.”

 How to Apply